Martinxmaina/Data-science/README.md

 ## Features and Functionality

-This repository will eventually include the following features:
+This repository will eventually includes the following features:

 * (e.g., Introduction to Pandas, including data manipulation and cleaning examples.).
 This will use Pandas and potentially NumPy.*
 * Specific Lesson 2]:** *(e.g., Exploratory Data Analysis (EDA) with Matplotlib and Seaborn, showcasing data visualization techniques)*